Shanks13-37/YieldVoyeger_Task/README.md

 ## 3]Embeddings:
 To enable similarity search, each chunk must be converted into a vector representation.
-I used: all-MiniLM-L6-v2 as it is fast, lightweight, free to use, high accuracy for FAISS and embedding dimension =384.
+I used: all-MiniLM-L6-v2(Sentence transformer) as it is fast, lightweight, free to use, high accuracy for FAISS and embedding dimension =384.
-This results in an embedding matrix of shape (num_chunks, 384)
+This results in an embedding matrix(numpy array) of shape (num_chunks, 384)

 ## 4] Vector Search using FAISS:
-FAISS is the engine that performs similarity search over the chunk embeddings.
+FAISS(Facebook AI Similarity Search) is the engine that performs similarity search over the chunk embeddings.
+Type: IndexFlatL2
 Steps:
 -Initialize a FAISS index using L2 distance
 -Add all embeddings to the index